 Jespersen has been more than proud of Keegan as she has watched her evolve, both as a player and a person.

 Throughout her four years, Keegan improved immensely.
-Her freshman year, she recorded only 82 digs, her sophomore 194 and her junior year 377.
+In her freshman year, she recorded only 82 digs, her sophomore 194, and her junior year 377.
 Now, during her senior campaign and final year playing for the team, she is at 348 after the match against Eastern.
 With nine games left to play after this weekend, Keegan is on pace for a record year for herself.

 Rowan wraps up the quad meet today against the University of Scranton.
 After that, the team will prepare for an NJAC matchup against Rutgers-Camden on the road as the season begins to come to an end.

 For comments/questions about this story, email email@example.com or tweet @TheWhitOnline.